If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 To declare your goods, you’ll need to lodge documentation for export entry clearance with Customs.
 You must do this no less than 48 hours before your goods are due to be loaded for export.

-Depending on the type of product and the requirements of the importing country, you may need to get assurance – like export certificates – from MPI that the product meets biosecurity requirements.
+Depending on the type of product and the requirements of the importing country, you may need to get assurance – like export certificates – from MPI that the product meets export requirements.
 Some goods may need cleaning or treatment to make sure they're free from pests and diseases.

 The type of entry you need to lodge depends on: